-- 1 Visiting professors may become co-supervisors for doctoral projects, subject to authorization by the graduate school.
-The graduate school will decide on a case-by-case basis according to the circumstances. - 2 Teaching staff from Swiss universities of applied sciences or teacher education with a PhD may become co-supervisors for doctoral projects with authorization from the graduate school if their overall academic track record is sufficient. - 3 Academic track records are deemed to be sufficient if, in addition to the doctorate: - a.
+- 1 The graduate school can authorize the co-supervision of a doctoral project for: - a.
+Visiting professors, - b.
+Postdocs, senior teaching and research assistants ("Oberassistierende"), and members of the academic staff with a doctorate (Wissenschaftliche Mitarbeitende) of the Faculty of Arts and Social Sciences, - c.
+Teaching staff from Swiss universities of applied sciences or teacher education with a PhD, if their overall academic track record is sufficient. - 2 Academic track records in accordance with para.
+1 lit. c are deemed to be sufficient if, in addition to the doctorate: - a.
 The person in question has amassed relevant academic achievements, which do not have to be equivalent to habilitation, and - b.
 The person in question has at least three years of proven research experience in the subject area(s) of the doctorate for which the right to supervise is being requested, and - c.
 The academic qualification in terms of research experience under letter b was acquired via a relevant publication (mandatory) and can also be proven through research stays and international cooperation projects or research funding raised (optional), and - d.
 In the area of teaching, the person in question can prove that they have taught modules involving assessment and supervised final theses at least at Master's level.

-- 4 Teaching staff have the right to confer a doctorate in accordance with para.
-2 and 3 as part of a cooperative doctorate (TP 2) initiated by swissuniversities. - 5 In response to a justified request, the graduate school can extend the right to supervise/the right to confer a doctorate for an unfinished doctoral project in accordance with § 7 para.
-2 and 3. - 6 Teaching staff as defined in para.
-1 are excluded from becoming principal supervisors or sitting on the doctoral committee.
+3 Teaching staff have the right to confer a doctorate in accordance with para.
+1 lit. c and 2 as part of a cooperative doctorate (TP 2) initiated by swissuniversities.

+- 4 In response to a justified request, the graduate school can extend the right to supervise/the right to confer a doctorate for an unfinished doctoral project in accordance with § 7 para.
+2 and 3. - 5 Teaching staff as defined in para.
+1 lit. a and b are excluded from becoming principal supervisors or having the right to confer a doctorate.